unalignedcoder/kobo-highlights-exporter/README.md

 ## Features

-Nothing is more frustrating than an incomplete or old highlight which we cannot place in context.
+Nothing is more frustrating than an incomplete or forgotten highlight which we cannot place in context.

 This script allows the user to extracts highlights and notes, with **surrounding context from preceding sentences or paragraphs!**